yanglimath/SI-EAQECCs-from-GECs/README.md

 # Supplementary Information: EAQECCs from Generalized Extended Codes

 This repository contains detailed information on the improved binary and ternary EAQECCs listed in Tables IV, V, and VII of the manuscript [**LELLS2026**].
+For questions about this supplementary dataset, please contact Yang Li at `yanglimath@163.com`.

 [**LELLS2026**] Y. Li, M. F. Ezerman, S. Li, S. Ling, and Z. Sun, *Generalized Extended Codes with Applications to Improved Binary and Ternary EAQECCs*, preprint, 2026.